Digital Nomad Exchange

 When we asked expats and global nomads about the quality of medical care in El Salvador, they replied:

 "Medical services are all free right here in Candelaria de la Frontera.
-If you want air conditioning in a big city, you have Santa Ana with many health facilities that have reasonably priced medical care," said one member in Candelaria de la Frontera.
+If you want air conditioning in a big city, you have Santa Ana with many health facilities that have reasonably priced medical care," said one foreigner in Candelaria de la Frontera.

 Get Quote